-Please note: This elective is a lead up subject for further studies in senior Industrial Graphics Skills.
-It is recommended that students study Graphics at Year 10 level if they wish to study Senior Industrial Graphics Skills in Years 11 and 12.
+Please note: This elective is a lead up subject for further studies in senior Cert 3 Engineering Technical.
+It is recommended that students study Graphics at Year 10 level if they wish to complete the Cert 3 in Years 11 and 12.